2giosangmitom/nixos-config/README.md

 ![GitHub forks](https://img.shields.io/github/forks/2giosangmitom/dotfiles.svg?style=for-the-badge&logo=starship&color=8bd5ca&logoColor=D9E0EE&labelColor=302D41)
 ![Repository size](https://img.shields.io/github/repo-size/2giosangmitom/dotfiles?color=%23DDB6F2&label=SIZE&logo=codesandbox&style=for-the-badge&logoColor=D9E0EE&labelColor=302D41)

 Welcome to my personal NixOS configuration!
-This setup is tailored for my daily use with the Sway and Hyprland window manager and includes the management of home configurations using Home-Manager.
+This setup is tailored for my daily use with the Sway and Hyprland window managers and includes the management of home configurations using Home Manager.
 Additionally, this configuration leverages Nix flakes for improved reproducibility and ease of use.
 This README will guide you through the structure, components, and instructions to deploy this configuration.

 ## Overview 🪲

 This repository contains my customized NixOS configuration files aimed at providing a robust and efficient environment for daily tasks.
-The configuration utilizes the Sway and Hyprland window manager, offering a seamless and dynamic tiling experience.
-Additionally, Home-Manager is used to manage user-specific configurations and dotfiles, and Nix flakes are used for better reproducibility.
+The configuration utilizes the Sway and Hyprland window managers, offering a seamless and dynamic tiling experience.
+Additionally, Home Manager is used to manage user-specific configurations and dotfiles, and Nix flakes are used for better reproducibility.

 ![demo](https://i.imgur.com/zh2HeVg.png)